-- Securities analysts, rating agencies and other research analysts evaluate the value of investments and firm using WACC.
+- Securities analysts, rating agencies, and other research analysts evaluate the value of investments and firms using WACC.
 WACC formula can be used in discounted cash flow analysis to derive the net business value of the firm.
 Similarly, it can be used in calculating the hurdle rate to derive ROI and economic value calculations.

 - Last but not least, investors can use WACC to determine if an investment is worth pursuing.
 For example, if the firm generates a return of 12% but a WACC of 14%, then the firm is losing 2% on every dollar spent.
 In that case, investors can drop this investment from their portfolio.

-This has been a guide to WACC Formula.
-Here we discuss its uses along with practical examples to understand WACC Equation.
-Here we also provide you with WACC Calculator with downloadable excel template.
+This article has been a guide to WACC Formula.
+Here we discuss its uses along with practical examples to understand WACC.
+Here we also provide you with WACC Calculator with a downloadable excel template.
 You can learn more about Excel Modeling from the following articles –